 It is not only Aarhus as a city that has made an impression on the three graduates but also their time at Aarhus University and having a student job.
 Mihai Mihalache states: “It was a lovely experience to study in Aarhus, and I would definitely do it again!
 It is quite easy to make new friends by volunteering, participating in different cultural events at Student House or ESN Aarhus.
 And working and studying at the same time was not a problem at all.”

 The flexible study time with both time for work, assignments, and friends is something the three students have appreciated.
 Concerning this, they all mention gratitude towards their employers, saying that the work schedule was very flexible and could be changed according to busy semesters and exams.
-Besides, they also think that their student job has improved both their professional, social, and networking skills and future career: “I think employers value work experience before you start joining the workforce full-time and you have some experience to talk about during an interview.
-Additionally, you get a good understanding of what you want to do when you graduate,” Jana explains.
+Besides, they also think that their student job has improved both their professional, social, and networking skills: “I think employers value work experience before you start joining the workforce full-time and you have some experience to talk about during an interview.
+Additionally, you get a good understanding about what you want to do when you graduate,” Jana explains.

 To move back home or to stay in Denmark?

 Today they are employed in the same company as they had their student jobs.
-The opportunity to continue from being a student worker to permanent employment has had a great impact on them staying as well: “Being experienced in that workplace and knowing how things really work, and how to talk with people and what people to talk to is a huge advantage when starting a full-time job.
+The opportunity to continue from being a student worker to permanent employment have had a great impact of them staying as well: “Being experienced in that workplace and knowing how things really work, and how to talk with people and what people to talk to is a huge advantage when starting a full- time job.
 It saves you a lot of time and energy being aware of all these things, and it makes you productive from the beginning,” says Mihai Mihalache.

-Destination AARhus and Aarhus University cannot wait to follow from the sidelines of the new graduates’ careers, and we are happy that several of them have chosen to stay in Denmark for full-time work, and some of them even in the companies we introduced them to back in 2019.
-Furthermore, we are excited to welcome and be a part of the new 22 international Computer Science students’ career journeys: “Together with the Destination AARhus and the local business we have a lot of new initiatives for the students, so we hope this will contribute to an exciting time here and make even more decide to stay in Denmark after graduation,” says Rikke Nielsen, International Director, Aarhus University.
+Destination AARhus and Aarhus University cannot wait to follow from the sidelines of the new graduates’ careers, and we are happy that several of them have chosen to stay in Denmark for full-time work, and some of them even in the companies we introduced them to.
+Furthermore, we are excited to welcome and be a part of the new 20+ international Computer Science students’ career journeys: “Together with the Destination AARhus and the local business we have a lot of new initiatives for the students, so we hope this will contribute to an exciting time here and make even more decide to stay in Denmark after graduation,” says Rikke Nielsen, International Director, Aarhus University.